ChatFAQ/ChatFAQ/doc/source/modules/sdk/concepts.rst

 - *fsm_def* (optional): an instance of FSMDefinition

-You should make sure the used user belong to the *RPC* group, you can set that from the admin site of the ChatFAQ's back-end server.
+You should make sure the used user belong to the *RPC* group, you can set that from the admin site of the ChatFAQ back-end server.

 Then we call our ChatFAQSDK instance's `connect` method, and we are done.